carlosp420/nymphalidae_diversification/MS.md

 confidence intervals).
-It appears that the number of nodes with high posterior probability and width of confidence intervals for the estimated ages of diversification on the MCT greatly affect the number of diversification splits from the MCT that are consistently found on most trees from the posterior distribution.
+It appears that the number of nodes with high posterior probability and width of confidence intervals for the estimated ages of diversification on the MCC tree greatly affect the number of diversification splits from the MCC tree that are consistently found on most trees from the posterior distribution.
 In order to recover most diversification splits, it is necessary to obtain a set of trees from a BEAST run with almost no phylogenetic uncertainty, i.e. very narrow confidence intervals and almost no conflicting